Doctor of Nursing Practice (DNP)

 - Cohort model

-- Hybrid format: mix of online instruction plus 2 weekends (Friday/Saturday) per semester
+- Hybrid format: mix of online instruction plus 2 days on campus per semester, scheduled based on cohort preference

 - 36 credits